choudharyus/week2-monday3/readme.md

 ## Intro to Objects (5 / 10:10)

-Before we start to talk about objects, let's visit a site some of you may be familiar with, [Amazon](https://www.amazon.com).
-If we type in some random thing to search for you'll notice all the results have similar properties.
-Things like, price, title, reviews, Prime eligibility and picture.
+Let's visit a site most of you will probably be familiar with, [Amazon](https://www.amazon.com).
+If we type something to search for, you may notice all the results have similar properties.
+Things like, *price*, *title*, *reviews*, *Prime eligibility* and a *picture*.

-Turns out, in programming, we need a way to encapsulate logic about things in the real world and represent them in our programs.
+In programming, we need a way to encapsulate logic and data about things in the real world and represent them in our programs.
 In Javascript, these things are objects.

-In JavaScript, objects are collections of properties(key-value pairs).
-We can add or remove these properties as we please.
-The simplest way to create an object is by using a curly brace notation (also known as object literal notation).
+In JavaScript, **objects are collections of properties(key-value pairs)**.
+We can add, remove, or change these properties as we please.
+The simplest way to create an object is by using a curly brace notation (also known as **object literal notation**).

 ```js
 var car = {